 - elevated casual outfits for dates and outings with James

-- and slightly dressier outfits for church
+- and slightly dressy outfits for a couple of speaking engagements

-I share this list as a starting place for your own personal wardrobe essentials list.
+I share this list as a starting place for your own personal summer wardrobe essentials list.
 But your summer wardrobe essentials list – depending on your lifestyle, location and preferences – may be different from mine.
 So take my list and use it simply as a starting place, a guide, but not necessarily the gold standard.

 With that, let’s get started!